ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-vpc-vmw.md

 For example, on a VMware vSphere® cluster that consists of multiple bare metal server hosts, you configure a distributed vSwitch.
 In this case, you can create a port group with VLAN ID `1611` and add it to the specific vSwitch.
 The traffic between vNICs of two VMs that are attached to Port Group `1611` is controlled by the vSwitch.

-In this example, this has following consequences in VMware Cloud Foundation deployments:
+In this example, this has the following consequences in VMware Cloud Foundation deployments:

 - Security Group rules that control traffic between the network interfaces in Port Group VLAN ID `1611` are not applied if the traffic does not leave the vSwitch.

 In addition, when you work with security groups that are applied to NSX Tier 0 gateway uplinks and NSX overlay traffic, you must define rules based on IP addresses, for example: